 A word about the Pulse feature.
 The Vitamix 5200 already has a built-in pulse.
 By turning the variable speed dial up from low and back down quickly you essentially are pulsing and you have complete control over the speed and time at which you pulse.
 OR set the speed you want and turn the switch on/off.
 You essentially have a variable speed pulse™ at your finger tips.

 Another difference found in the box is the support materials, the recipe books and DVDs.
 While the 5200 Whole Food Recipes book, Getting Started Guide and Let’s Get Started DVD focuses on introducing you to using a high performance blender and how to easily get more whole foods into your diet, the Professional 500 Create Recipes book and Let Get Started DVD focuses more on gourmet cooking and complex recipe creation written by professional chefs.

 The Vitamix CIA Professional blender is NOT the same as the Professional 500, it is essentially identical to the Vitamix 5200

-While the Vitamix 5200 sells for $449, the Vitamix Pro 500 retails for $699, although it can be found for less.
-So the real decision between the two comes down to whether or not the added features are worth the extra $150 or more to you.
+While the Vitamix 5200 sells for $449 regular price, the Vitamix Pro 500 retails for $699, although it can be found for less.
+So the real decision between the two comes down to whether or not the added features are worth the extra $ to you.